MatSciTools/HFCalc/README.md

 <img src="docs/HFCalc.png"></img>

 <b>HFCalc</b> is a first-principles software package that can currently calculate total energy of molecules using restricted Hartree-Fock theory.
-It is written in C++.
+It is written in C++, and can run on multiple cores with MPI.
 It employs linear combination of atomic orbitals, where the atomic orbitals are represented using contracted Gaussians (STO-NG basis set).
 It is free, open-source and in constant development.
 Header files from the Eigen and Boost libraries are used.

 ## Installation

 The package can be installed using make.
+Note that MPI is required, even to do single core calculations.
 ```
 cd src/
-make CXX=...
-CXXFLAGS=...
+make CXX=mpic++ CXXFLAGS=...
 make install
 ```
+Replace mpic++ in the above with the desired MPI wrapper compiler (eg mpiicpc for Intel systems).
 The executable (called hfcalc) will be placed in the bin/ folder.
-Note that the boost header files give an error when using Apple clang compiler if you don't specify -std=c++11 in the CXXFLAGS.
-You are welcome to try other compilers, please open an issue if it doesn't work.
+In case of any errors during make, please open an issue if it doesn't work.

 ## Running a calculation